MasteryEducation/SecuritiesExamsMastery.ca/content/csc/22/1/index.md

 - [x] They typically have higher fees due to insurance guarantees and additional features.
 - [ ] They offer strictly lower returns than mutual funds.

-> **Explanation:** Segregated funds generally have higher Management Expense Ratios and insurance fees because they provide maturity guarantees and death benefits.
+> **Explanation:**( Segregated funds generally have higher Management Expense Ratios and insurance fees because they provide maturity guarantees and death benefits.)

----

 ### In terms of regulatory compliance, which approach should advisors take when recommending segregated funds?